amankishore8585/dnc-ai-gateway/README.md

 It does not:
 - modify prompts or responses
-- perform model selection
+- perform model selection or orchestration

+It does provide:
+- response caching (transparent, prompt-based)
-- handle caching or cost tracking
+- token-level usage tracking and cost calculation

-Instead, it focuses on:
+Its primary focus remains:
 - traffic control
 - security
 - reliability
 - observability

-This makes it a good foundation layer that can be combined with application-level tools such as LiteLLM or OpenRouter.
+This makes it a strong foundation layer that can be combined with application-level tools such as LiteLLM or OpenRouter.

 Example architecture:

 App → LiteLLM / OpenRouter → AI Gateway → AI Provider

 In this setup:
-- LiteLLM/OpenRouter handle model logic, caching, and cost tracking
+- LiteLLM/OpenRouter handle model logic, advanced routing, and application-level policies
-- AI Gateway handles authentication, rate limiting, routing, and logging
+- AI Gateway handles authentication, rate limiting, caching, usage tracking, routing, and logging

 ## Quick Start (Local)